-Students accepted into the PN or Generic ADN program track must have nurse assistant experience prior to starting the program.
+Students accepted into the PN or ADN program must have nurse assistant experience prior to starting the program.
 The following are means of demonstrating experience:

-Successful completion of a Certified Nursing Assistant course OR Healthcare Core Curriculum with nursing assistant skill set within the last five years with a minimum grade of C or Pass.

-Current unencumbered Certified Nursing Assistant (current on the Nurse Aid Registry for any state).
+- Successful completion of a Certified Nursing Assistant course OR Healthcare Core Curriculum with nursing assistant skill set within the last five years with a minimum grade of C or Pass. - Current unencumbered Certified Nursing Assistant (current on the Nurse Aid Registry for any state).